-It’s common to find mold in your furnace or air conditioner.
+It’s common to find mold in your air conditioner or furnace.
 Your furnace and evaporator coil have all the components necessary for things like mold to develop.
 Primarily because there’s consistent moisture.
 Even if you have your furnace and air conditioner maintained every year, the process of heating and cooling your home necessarily creates condensation that doesn’t completely go away.

 Couple that with the areas of moisture being hard to reach, and you have an environment where mold can and does develop.